dlang-community/D-YAML/doc/html/_sources/tutorials/custom_types.txt

    }

 First we get the *Color* from the node.
-Then we convert it to a string with the HTML-like format we've used before.
+Then we convert it to a string with the CSS-like format we've used before.
 Finally, we use the *representScalar()* method of *Representer* to get a scalar node ready for output.
 There are corresponding *representMapping()* and *representSequence()* methods as well, with examples in the